Timinator2000/Algorithm_X/06 - your turn/06 - breaking bifid.md

 row of N = col of S
 ```

-We finally have a requirement more interesting than a letter needing to be put on the grid.
+We finally have some requirements more interesting than a letter needing to be put on the grid.
 We know that A and S must be in the same row!
-This feels like mutual inclusivity considering these two things that must happen together.
-Hopefully you did Einstein's Riddle Solver and you remember how to create requirements to handle mutual inclusivity.
-If not, it might be time to go back and finish that one first!
+This feels like mutual inclusivity considering these two things must be the same, or in other words...they must not be different.
+Hopefully you did Einstein's Riddle Solver and you remember how to turn mutually inclusive items into a set of mutually exclusive items.
+If not, it might be time to go back and finish that puzzle first!